Cloth-Foundation/Cloth/CONTRIBUTING.md

 ## Working on the Standard Library

-The standard library is written in Loom itself and located in the `std/` directory.
-After modifying any `.lm` files:
+The standard library is written in Cloth itself and located in the `std/` directory.
+After modifying any `.co` files:

 ```bash
 make std
 ```

 This will rebuild the library and run syntax validation.
-Contributions to the standard library **must** adhere to Loom style conventions (see below).
+Contributions to the standard library **must** adhere to Cloth style conventions (see below).

 ---

 ## Testing Your Changes

-You can test `.lm` code manually:
+You can test `.co` code manually:

 ```bash
 ./build/loomc examples/hello.lm